 - The cyst may extend down into the calf muscles (dissection).

-- The cyst can burst and cause bruising on the ankle of the affected leg, due to leaked fluid.
+- The cyst may burst and cause bruising on the ankle of the affected leg, due to leaked fluid.

-Baker’s cyst is diagnosed using a number of tests, and may include:
+A Baker’s cyst is diagnosed using a number of tests, including:

 - physical examination

 - joint x-ray – this will not show the cyst, but can show the presence of arthritis in the knee joint that may be causing the problem

 - shining a light through the cyst (transillumination) – this can determine that the mass is filled with fluid

 Baker’s cysts don’t always require active treatment as they can resolve on their own.
 Sometimes they will only require observation over time by the treating doctor.